Parsl/parsl/README.rst

 =============

 Developer documentation for libsubmit is available `here <http://libsubmit.readthedocs.io/en/latest/devguide/dev_docs.html#>`_.
-Since libsubmit is designed primarily to be used by `Parsl <http://parsl-project.org/>`_ as it's resource provider most of the user documentation is blended into Parsl documentation `here <http://parsl.readthedocs.io>`_
+Since libsubmit is designed primarily to be used by `Parsl <http://parsl-project.org/>`_ as its resource provider most of the user documentation is blended into Parsl documentation `here <http://parsl.readthedocs.io>`_